-If you had an incentive to become a better driver, would you?
-If there was positive reinforcement – or perhaps negative consequences – could you change your driving habits?
+If you had an incentive to become a better driver, would you do it?
+If there was positive reinforcement – or perhaps negative consequences – would you correct your bad driving habits?
 That’s what two California-based companies, FICO and eDriving, are banking on with their introduction of the FICO Safe Driving Score.

 The FICO Safe Driving Score

 Chances are, you have heard of a FICO Credit Score.
 The scores influence what a lender may offer when a consumer applies for credit.
 By calculating scores, lenders are able to efficiently evaluate a consumer’s credit report.

 Essentially, that same concept is being brought to your driving record.
 The scores can be used by employers (if an employee drives on the job), parents with teen drivers, insurance companies, and various other institutions.
 Your driving behavior would be measured in a similar way your credit score is measured.

 At a time where users often have to use defensive driving school as a way to reduce insurance rates, the FICO Safe Driving Score could prove beneficial to drivers looking for additional methods to prove safe driving habits.

 Currently, a lot of companies appear interested in the concept.
 FICO has formed an advisory board that contains representatives from insurance companies, brokers, fleet and incident management companies, and car manufacturers.

 What is eDriving?